-- Promotion of DEP funding opportunities in coordination with other funding instruments, with the national community, through the DEP Experts and Horizon Europe NCPs (National Contact Points), with support activities for grant application and project implementation. - Promotion and reinforcement the participation of national entities / initiatives, by promoting their articulation with other key entities and infrastructures.
-Examples: FCT promoting supercomputers network through implementation of RNCA; - Incorporation of national requirements and improvement of the applying conditions, in annual work programmes, to ensure and create more advantageous opportunities for national entities, according to the information received by the national active community. - Establish a Digital Innovation Hubs network addressing cybersecurity topics in close cooperation with the Cybersecurity National Coordination Centre and the national Cybersecurity Competence Centres network; - Foster the national stakeholders' engagement with the objectives and actions carried out by the Portuguese Safer Internet Centre. - Coordination of DEP activities with the other entities that make up the national delegation (FCT, ANI, AMA, ANACOM, IAPMEI) in all specific objectives (SO1-5).
+- Promote and disseminate DEP funding opportunities in coordination with other funding instruments, with the national community, through the DEP Experts and Horizon Europe NCPs (National Contact Points), with support activities for grant application and project implementation. - Promote and reinforce the participation of national entities / initiatives, by promoting their articulation with other key entities and infrastructures.
+Examples: FCT promoting supercomputers network through implementation of RNCA; - Incorporate national requirements and improvement of the applying conditions, in annual work programmes, to ensure and create more advantageous opportunities for national entities, according to the information received by the national active community. - Establish a Digital Innovation Hubs network addressing cybersecurity topics in close cooperation with the Cybersecurity National Coordination Centre and the national Cybersecurity Competence Centres network; - Promote participation in Destination Earth actions, such as Digital Twin; - Foster the national stakeholders' engagement with the objectives and actions carried out by the Portuguese Safer Internet Centre. - Create synergies with national, regional and other international programmes funds to cofinance DEP calls, most of them at 50%. - Unify and coordinate all DEP activities with the other entities that make up the national delegation (FCT, ANI, AMA, ANACOM, IAPMEI) in all specific objectives (SO1-5).